huaweicloud-latam/knowledge-base/docs/management-and-governance/iam/user-federation-keycloak-saml.md

 Select the SAML protocol and “SSO Type” as “Virtual User”.
 Click the “OK” button to save the IdP creation settings.

-{% include image.html post=page.path file="image19.png)
+{% include image.html post=page.path file="image19.png" %}

-Once done, select the “Modify” option next to the identity provider you created and click “Select File” to upload the saved XML configuration file for the identity provider (Keycloak" %}.
+Once done, select the “Modify” option next to the identity provider you created and click “Select File” to upload the saved XML configuration file for the identity provider (Keycloak).
 After selecting the file, select “Upload” to upload the XML file and load the IdP settings.

 {% include image.html post=page.path file="image20.png" %}